Datadog Ambassadors | Datadog

-Datadog Ambassadors are technical experts and community leaders who share their knowledge, helping people build better applications infrastructure, and welcoming others to join the conversation.
+Datadog Ambassadors are technical experts and community leaders who share their knowledge, helping people build better application infrastructure, and welcoming others to join the conversation.
 They love to learn new things and new technologies, solve problems, and share their solutions with the world.
 As community role models, you’ll find Datadog Ambassadors writing technical blog posts, sharing video walkthroughs, and contributing to open source code.

 Our Ambassadors